dunkyfool/walabot/README.md

 * Before you start
 * How to build up training/validation/test data?
 * How to visualise data?
-* How to train the network
+* How to train the network?

 ## Purpose
 ## Requirement
 ## Before you start
 ## How to build up training/validation/test data?
 ## How to visualise data?
-## How to train the network
+## How to train the network?